Fiazul/Playng-Piano-Api/README.md

 - **Play Like a Master**: Click on keys that sound like music without actually knowing how to play!
 It's all about that *randomness*.
 - **Select Your Notes**: Want to sound like a confused chicken?
 Just choose random notes!
 Who cares about melodies?
 - **Selenium Magic**: Watch in awe as our code opens a web browser and makes it dance to our commands.
 It’s basically a digital puppet show.
-- **Dynamic Delays**: Want to click faster?
-Want to click slower?
-We've got the *power* to change the speed!
-It’s like controlling a sloth or a cheetah.

 ## Getting Started